-Capes Sokol prevails against the Commissioner of Internal Revenue in Tax Court Case
+Capes Sokol Prevails Against the IRS Commissioner in Tax Court Case

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 You should not act upon the information presented herein without seeking the advice of legal counsel.

 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.